Calm And Collective: Cracking The Magnificent Pelican Symbolism

 In ancient Egypt, the pelican was a symbol of healing.
 According to ancient Egyptian belief, only gods with wings that cover their heads and breasts were able to plunge into storms on behalf of sailors in danger at sea.
 The Egyptians made this bird god because it is believed they would save humans from drowning by plunging into storms on behalf of sailors in danger at sea.

-The Japanese use it as a metaphor for parents who sacrifice themselves to feed their children, while the Koreans say that if you see one of these birds alone on a shoreline with its head tucked beneath its wings then this is an omen predicting death or tragedy in your family.
+The Japanese use it as a metaphor for parents who sacrifice themselves to feed their children, while the Koreans say that if you see one of these birds alone on a shoreline with its head tucked beneath its wings then this is an omen predicting death or tragedy in your family (check here for animals that represent family).

 In Chinese culture they are associated with longevity because they live up to 30 years (which is very long) and during olden times people used to believe that since only God could create life from his own feathers by plucking them from his body, then we should be able to achieve immortality through our actions without infringing on any divine rights.